 Not only do clear communication strategies have an impact on the overall event, but should something go wrong, having a communication plan in place will facilitate your team’s ability to quickly and effectively address issues.
 A plan for the unexpected will help ensure you distribute information to the necessary team members and parties as needed.

-As you create your event communication plan and the tools you’ll use to execute that plan, you’ll want to consider a few important elements that may help determine the tools you utilize.
+As you create your event communication strategy, you'll want to consider a few important elements that may help determine the tools you utilize to execute your plan.

-3. Finally, your last major consideration is as essential as your first, and that’s your budget.
-You need to work within your event budget when selecting your tools.
-Having an event planner familiar with how to maximize your spend can mean you’re able to utilize the best communication tools for your budget, especially since they’ll know which ones have worked well for them in the past.
+It's important to work within your event budget when selecting the tools.
+Having an event planner familiar with how to maximize your spend can mean you're able to utilize the best communication tools for your budget, especially since they'll know which ones have worked well for them in the past.
 You may also consider using pre-existing channels for internal communication.
-For example, if Zoom is your office go-to, creating an event-specific channel may be an option, but be sure to have a backup communication method in case of an application outage or WiFi issues.
+For example, if Zoom is your office go-to, creating an event-specific channel may be an option—but be sure to have a backup method in case of an application outage or WiFi issues.

-One of the best things you can do to create a seamless event is establish a clear event communication strategy.
-Many plans have failed because of unspoken assumptions or expectations, so ensuring that every member of the team is apprised of the strategy is crucial.
-Should there be an issue of any kind, you want everyone on your team to know the appropriate person to contact and channel to use.
+One of the best ways to create a seamless event is to establish a clear event communication strategy.
+Many plans have failed due to unspoken assumptions or expectations, so ensuring that every team member is aware of the strategy is crucial.
+Should there be an issue of any kind, you want everyone on your team to know the appropriate person to contact and the channel to use.

 Before the Event

-1. Create a Timeline - A timeline is essential for communications to be effective.
-Giving your team an idea of when each step of the process should be completed allows them to communicate about meeting deadlines for booking venues, sending out notifications, and various other aspects of the event.
-You will find a timeline is your team’s guide to ensure they communicate in a timely manner on every detail.
+- Create a Timeline: A timeline is essential for communications to be effective.
+Giving your team an idea of when each step of the process should be completed allows them to communicate about meeting deadlines for booking venues, sending out notifications, and managing vendor details.
+A shared timeline also keeps everyone aligned and avoids last-minute scrambles.

 During the Event